lane-neuro/research-analytics-suite/neurobehavioral_analytics_suite/analytics/preloaded/README.md

 </div>

-# Preloaded Package
+# /analytics/preloaded
 ### Part of NeuroBehavioral Analytics Suite (NBAS)
 <div>
   <p align="left">
-The Preloaded package within the Analytics package contains preloaded transformation functions and utilities to be used within the NeuroBehavioral Analytics Suite (NBAS).
+The 'analytics/preloaded' subpackage contains preloaded transformation functions and utilities to be used within the NeuroBehavioral Analytics Suite (NBAS).
 <br />
 <br />
     <!-- <a href="https://github.com/lane-neuro/neurobehavioral-analytics-suite"><strong>Explore the docs »</strong></a> -->